 She had a bit of a different take on stigma:

 What I found most challenging about this book was the length.
 The paperback is around 350 pages, and I would have liked to see it trimmed down a bit.
 The length was also an issue with the paragraphs, the sections, and some of the chapters.
-It’s not necessarily a major flaw in the book overall, but depression has not been kind to my concentration, and for me this was a tough read.
+It’s not necessarily a major flaw in the book overall, but depression hasn’t been kind to my concentration, making this a tough read.
 It wasn’t that the content was hard to read; it just wasn’t chunked well enough for me.

-Overall, though, I think this book offers an interesting perspective, and we certainly need to get more people talking about suicide and what we can do about it.
+Overall, though, this book offers an interesting perspective.
+We certainly need to get more people talking about suicide and what we can do about it.